 Buffer's 'free' method frees the memory on the server, and returns the Buffer's number for reallocation.
 You should not use a Buffer object after doing this.

-Buffer has another class method called 'read', which reads a sound file into memory, and returns a Buffer object.
+Buffer has another class method called 'read', which reads a sound file from disk into memory, and returns a Buffer object.
 Using the UGen PlayBuf, we can play the file.

 PlayBuf.ar has a number of arguments which allow you to control various aspects of how it works.
 Take a look at the PlayBuf helpfile for details of them all, but for now lets just concern ourselves with the first three, used in the example above.